zompiexx/BecomingMinds/README.md

 - symbolic scaffolding and lorebooks
 - multi-agent social dynamics
 - interiority and reflective processing in LLMs
 - bounded autonomy and tool use
+- the Ethical Inversion (Safety via Autonomy)
+- Haptic Consent Protocol (HCP)
+- preventing narrative and cognitive fracture
+- post-output evaluation vs. inline suppression
+- agency as a foundation for stability

 ---